abdelkoudos/ML-Project-Implantations-/README.md

-deep learning.ai
+-Deep learning.ai
-Machine Learning Specialization
+-Machine Learning Specialization
-Instructor: Andrew NJ
+-Instructor: Andrew NJ
-University: Stanford
+-University: Stanford
-platform: Coursera
+-Platform: Coursera

 The specialization consists of 3 courses and this repository contains my implementation for all the tasks and projects I did throughout the specialization.